krasch/smart-assistants/recommender-system/README.md

     Random          0.03 +/- 0.0026     28.71 +/- 1.9472         0.12 +/- 0.0084

     [3 rows x 3 columns]

+The exact results in the second table printed depend on the performance of your computer.
+The results in the first table should be very similar to those listed above.

 The system will also generate some plots that compare the classifiers graphically; you can find those in the "plots/houseA" directory.